gillenbrown/library/README.md

 # User Guide

+### Adding Papers

+There are two ways to add papers.
+You can import many papers from a BibTeX file, or add them one at a time.

-To add papers to the database, you'll need copy a link to the paper from either ADS or the arXiv into the search bar at the top of the interface.
+To add a single paper to the database, you'll need copy a link to the paper from either ADS or the arXiv into the search bar at the top of the interface.
 For example, the following three links will all add the same paper:
 - https://ui.adsabs.harvard.edu/abs/2021MNRAS.508.5935B/abstract
 - https://arxiv.org/abs/2106.12420
 - https://arxiv.org/pdf/2106.12420.pdf